elinnet/yelp_clone_review/README.md

-##Yelp clone application - Week 8 project at Makers Academy
+##Yelp clone application.
+Week 8 project at Makers Academy

 A Yelp clone that lets users view reviewed restaurants and create/edit new restaurant listings.